 Do you think government needs to take more action to provide safe, secure and affordable housing?
 Do you want to take action on housing issues affecting older people?
 Do you have ideas about how housing services could better assist older people?
 Are you worried about the housing situation of the future?
 Join HAAG and get involved

-We encourage you to contact your local State representative and other local candidates to request meetings to talk about homelessness and housing issues of older people.
-Local members are open to meeting their constituents, especially when there is an upcoming election.
+We encourage you to contact your local federal representative and other local candidates to request meetings to talk about the issue of older person's homelessness and what needs to change.
+Local members are often keen to meet their constituents, especially when there is an upcoming election.
 They are interested in local concerns and with the right information, encouragement and clear recommendations, you can be a champion for older people and their housing issues.

 Working Groups